ehrlich89/images/README.md

 - to periodically send specific advertising messages, that will be used to generate and display a heatmap on the Relution SmartBeacon management platform.

 ## Documentation
 - All currently supported features are bundled in the ```RelutionIoTService``` class.
 However, if you want more flexibility, you can build your app on top of the core and service components.
-To get an overview of the packages and classes, please have a look at our documentation in the ```/docs``` directory.
+To get an overview of the SDK's packages and classes, please have a look at our documentation in the ```/docs``` directory.

 ## Getting started
 - In order to get started with your own app, you first need to unzip the "BlueRangeSDK_Android.zip".